-This Ice Age Bin is an awesome water form of water play, as well as a simple science experiment for toddlers and preschoolers.
+When it comes to water play activities, this Ice Age Bin is one of our favourites!
+It’s also one of the funnest, simple science activities out there.
 We have done this salt and ice and water activity so many times over the years, and each time we change things up a little so it’s new and exciting each time!
 Our ice age bin will cost you nothing to put together, and, it will keep your little ones busy for a good, long time!

 It’s funny how we ended up doing this today: back in the fall, I filled a plastic container with water, tossed in a few small toys and random objects (buttons, shoe laces etc), and popped it in the freezer, thinking we’d have fun with it on a warm fall day.
 Well, the temps must have dropped, either that or I just kept forgetting about it because we never did get around to using it.

 Every month or so, I’d run across that container of ice while rummaging through the freezer, and the other day I realized we’d better do something with it before I close my daycare’s doors for summer!

 This morning I placed the ice block in a clear bin, and set out some salt shakers, some coloured drive-way salt (stir in a few drops of food colouring), a bowl of coloured water, and some plastic syringes.